 Sydney Suburbs to live in

-We’ve split the suburbs into a Sydney suburbs list so it’s easier to understand where all of the places we mention are located.
+We’ve split the best suburbs to live in, into a Sydney suburbs list so it’s easier to understand where all of the places we mention are located.

 1. Eastern Suburbs in Sydney